aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ### **Added DataLabels.ResizeShapeToFitText Property**
-Another useful feature that Aspose.Cells for Java 8.7.0 has exposed is the DataLabels.ResizeShapeToFitText property that can enable the [resize shape to fit text](/cells/java/resize-chart-s-data-label-shape-to-fit-text/) feature of Excel application for chart's data labels.
+Another useful feature that Aspose.Cells for Java 8.7.0 has exposed is the `DataLabels.ResizeShapeToFitText` property, which enables the “resize shape to fit text” feature of the Excel application for a chart’s data labels.

 Following is the simple usage scenario.